Table of Contents

-- Inhibits activity of white blood cells and immune system
+- Inhibits the activity of white blood cells and immune system

 - Increases vulnerability to illness

 Individuals may respond differently to the same stressor depending on appraisal and circumstance.
 We either confront or avoid (avoidance) stressors.
 Avoidance can be accompanied by habits such as substance abuse and unhealthy eating.

 In response to high stress, some develop post-traumatic stress disorder (PTSD).
 PTSD is characterized by the symptoms of:

 There is an optimal range of stress which can provide benefits.
 Three methods used to cope with stress include:

 - Aerobic exercise: lowers blood pressure, improves cardiac functions, increases the production of neurotransmitters

 - Biofeedback: training to control autonomic responses, meditation, yoga

 - Social support: vocalization of thoughts, shared learnings, expressive writing

 Can the level of stress resulting from critical life events be measured?

 Creating the Social Readjustment Scale involved identifying “stress values” for different major life events.
 The death of a partner, for example, equated to 100 points, a job loss: 50 points.
 A truly objective comparison of personal experiences is not possible, due to widely-ranging individual differences in personality.

 However, there are some characteristics that increase the likelihood of a stress response, since a readjustment to critical life events is complicated by: